-We could do a little associative exercise to take us to the heart of this thing that the fourth does.
-We might, for example, ask ourselves what comes to mind when we hear the word religion.
-What is your working definition of religion?
-How do you account for something like religious experience?
-My guess is that if we were to share our thoughts and associations, we would discover a notable variety of viewpoints.
+Here we might benefit from a little associative exercise to take us to the heart of this thing that the fourth does.
+What comes to mind when you encounter the word religion?
+How do you define it or account for the experience of it?
+My hunch is that if we, writer and readers alike, could share our thoughts and associations, we would discover a notable variety of viewpoints.
 We might also discover unexpected points of commonality.
-But the work of the fourth is to show us that no matter what we think we know-no matter how lofty or reasonable or careful our attempts to explain and describe and define-there remains something ultimately inadequate and limited about our point-of-view.
+But the work of the fourth is to show us that no matter what we think we know-no matter how lofty or reasonable or careful our attempts to explain and describe and define-there remains something ultimately inadequate and limited about our multiple points-of-view.

-The fourth presses us-psychoanalysts and religionists alike-to embrace new ways of envisioning the disciplinary Other, to ever expand the ways we categorize our experiences and the experiences of others.
-Religion, then, cannot be explained away with familiar psychoanalytic terms-as that which is infantile and regressive; or as an illusion, a mere consequence of human projective phenomena.
-And psychoanalysis can be envisioned as something other than an enemy of faith, as a discipline that would cure us of our need for God, or explain away our images of God.
-Rather, each discipline can be seen as having something crucial to offer the other.
-Now we can identify, say, the origins of our faith in our earliest object relations, and the image of God as father or mother offers us precious insight into our connection with whatever we call sacred.
-Now, perhaps, we can speak with greater awareness of that mystery of things that moves us, summons us, and transforms us.
+The fourth presses us-psychoanalysts and religionists alike-to embrace new ways of envisioning the disciplinary "other;" to ever expand the ways we categorize our experiences and the experiences of others.
+Religion, then, cannot be explained away with psychoanalytic categories and processes-as that which is infantile and regressive; or as that which is an illusion, a mere consequence of human projective phenomena.
+And psychoanalysis can be envisioned as something other than a method for deconstructing faith; as a discipline that would cure us of our need for God, or explain away our images of God.
+Instead, each discipline can be regarded as having something crucial to offer the other.
+Now we can identify, say, the origins of our faith in our earliest object relations, and the image of God as "father" or "mother" offers us precious insight into our connection with whatever we call sacred.
+Now, perhaps, we can speak with greater awareness of that mystery of things that unsettles us, moves us, summons us, and transforms us.

-The fourth requires our subjective, ego response-an active taking-part in shaping its purpose, moving the insights it offers to each of us into the realities of everyday existence.
-That's a very sophisticated way of saying that we have work to do, each of us and all of us together, in our response to the many boats and bridges going back and forth between these two disciplines.
-The fourth will not allow us to be content simply to sit passively on one shore or another, as if watching a spectator sport, while all this activity of convergence just happens.
+The fourth requires our subjective, ego response-an active taking-part in shaping its purpose, moving the insights it offers to each of us into the realities everyday existence.
+That is a very sophisticated way of saying that we have work to do, each us and all of us together, in our response to the many boats and bridges going back and forth between these two disciplines.
+The fourth will not allow us to be content simply to sit passively on one shore or another, as if watching a spectator sport, while all this activity of convergence just "happens."
 We are meant to respond-to look, to examine, to sift through the messages coming at us, to make decisions about how we will proceed.
-In order to serve the necessary differentiation between psychoanalysis and religion for example, we need repeatedly to strive for clarity about the methods, the objects of inquiry, and the goals unique to each discipline (all the while acknowledging the fact that each reckons with its own pluralism in such matters).
+In order to serve the necessary differentiation between psychoanalysis, for example, we need repeatedly to strive for clarity about the methods, the objects of inquiry, and the goals unique to each discipline (all the while acknowledging the fact that each discipline reckons with its own pluralism in such matters).